Jayesh88/Insurance_Prediction-Using-Pycaret-and-Deployment-in-google-cloud-platform/README.md

 ### Deploment of the code on Google cloud platform:
-For DePloyment in GCP i followed the steps in the artile provided above.
+For DePloyment in GCP i followed the steps in the article provided above.